 DAVID G. TUERCK, PHD

 In addition to serving as executive director of the Beacon Hill Institute, David G. Tuerck serves as professor and chairman of the Suffolk University Department of Economics.
 Prior to joining Suffolk University in 1982, he was a director in the Economic Analysis Group at Coopers & Lybrand, Washington, DC.
 Prior to that, he served as director of the Center for Research and Advertising at the American Enterprise Institute.
 Dr. Tuerck holds a doctorate in economics from the University of Virginia.
 His dissertation director was James M. Buchanan, 1986 Nobel Laureate in Economics.

 Director of Research

 JONATHAN HAUGHTON, PHD

 Jonathan Haughton is a Project Manager for the Beacon Hill Institute’s State Tax Analysis Modeling Program.
 He is a professor of economics at Suffolk University.
 A specialist in the areas of economic development, international trade and taxation, he has lectured, taught and conducted research in almost 20 countries.
 He received his BA (Mod.) in Economics from Trinity College, Dublin and his PhD in Economics from Harvard University.

 KESHAB BHATTARAI, PHD

-Keshab Bhattarai is a senior lecturer in economics, specialising in general equilibrium analysis of macro and micro economic policy issues and econometrics.
+Keshab Bhattarai is a senior lecturer in economics, specializing in general equilibrium analysis of macro and micro economic policy issues and econometrics.
 He has published in various refereed journals including the International Economic Review, Economica, and the Southern Economic Journal.
-He received his PhD for developing dynamic CGE model to analyse growth and redistribution impacts of financial sector policies for Nepal from the Northeastern University, Boston, USA in 1997.
+He received his PhD for developing dynamic CGE model to analyze growth and redistribution impacts of financial sector policies for Nepal from the Northeastern University, Boston, USA in 1997.
 Dr. Bhattarai’s work for BHI includes modeling for a study of the “FairTax” and the BHI-CGE model.